audreyfeldroy/wagtail-starter-kit/README.rst

 * Wagtail 1.4.x

+* React

+    Project is configured to use React automatically.
+While React might not be your thing, and I do want to keep this project flexible, it is very easy to remove the depedency.

 * Vagrant Setup - Ubuntu 14.04

     This includes a 100% configured Vagrantfile with a Ubuntu 14.04 vagrant box.